 POSist: What is the USP of your Restaurant/outlet?
 Who is your target customer?

-Rahul: What makes Mamagoto unique is its fun and quirky atmosphere.
+Rahul Khanna: What makes Mamagoto unique is its fun and quirky atmosphere.
 Mamagoto is a literal translation of “to play with food” in Japanese.
-The concept of the restaurant is to make Asian eatig fun, experiential and social.
-To create a relaxed and casual ambiance where affordable yet authentic food and drinks correlate with a quirky décor.
-At Mamagoto, we strive to create a youthful, energetic and vibrant setting for our patrons and serve them flavorsome Pan Asian cuisine.
+The concept of the restaurant is to make Asian eating fun, experiential and social.
+To create a relaxed and casual ambience where affordable yet authentic food and drinks correlate with a quirky décor.
+At Mamagoto, we strive to create a youthful, energetic and vibrant setting for our patrons and serve them flavoursome Pan Asian cuisine.
 Our unique selling point is not merely meeting the expectations of our customers, but consistently trying to exceed them.

 Mamagoto is positioned as a youth brand, but we cater to people of all age groups.
 So our target customer is basically anyone who is looking to have a relaxed yet quality meal at a casual Pan Asian Cafe with a colourful, lively and positive energy.